 Disclaimer: This inspection contingency article is intended for educational purposes only and does not constitute legal advice.
 Real estate procedures and documents may vary.
 Consult a real estate professional or lawyer in your area if you have specific questions about this subject.

-Walkthrough Inspections are comprehensive inspections without a written report.
-A Walkthrough Inspection is for clients who require the physical inspection but don’t need a report.
+Walkthrough Inspections are comprehensive inspections without a written report but with a checklist.
+A Walkthrough Inspection is for clients who require the physical inspection but don’t need a detailed report.

 Usually, their reasons are one of the following:

 Sometimes homebuyers don’t want or need a comprehensive inspection and report of the property they want to buy because they are on a tight budget.

 Clients sometimes shortlist interesting homes.
 All they require, at this point, is the walkthrough inspection assurance that there is not something seriously wrong with one or more of the shortlisted houses before committing to signing an “Offer to Purchase” and having a home inspection.

 Because of circumstances, some buyers will need an inspection of a house they found on the internet.
 In this instance, they need the assurance that the house they are interested in is worth the effort to inspect for themselves.
 Obviously, on these occasions, they are either too busy or have to travel some distance to view the house.

 Other clients have done their inspection of the house.
 However, requires only the assurance that there are no serious and/or expensive defects or maintenance issues.

 For example, I’ve had times when clients have contacted me from far away places, like Cape Town, to give them an idea of the condition of a house in Randburg.